PaideiaDilemma/Tortillas/README.md

 ![](.assets/demo.gif)

-In this animation, tortillas runs tests from the examples \
+In this animation, Tortillas runs tests from the examples. \
 Note: After it ran, [grip](https://github.com/joeyespo/grip) was used to display tortillas_summary.md

 </figure>